alex-grsm/alex-grsm/README.md

 # 👋 My digital home [alex-grsm.github.io](https://alex-grsm.github.io/)
-Hi, I'm Alex who is a Full Stack Web Developer.
+Hi, I'm Alex who is a Front-end Developer.
 I have participated in project development of various complexity on different CMS/Frameworks.
 Have an understanding of OOP principles.
 Good front-end development skills.
 I usually make fully responsive websites for clients.